-\ finance leases, PFI liabilities and transferred debt that form part of the Council's total debt \\ shows only loans to which the Council is committed and excludes optional refinancing
+^{} finance leases, PFI liabilities and transferred debt that form part of the Council's total debt

-The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment.
-The Council's current strategy is to maintain borrowing and investments below their underlying levels, sometimes known as internal borrowing.
+- 3.2 The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment. - 3.3 The council's total CFR is increasing due to a number of factors, the most significant of which relate to the financing of the Council's Highways PFI and Waste contracts plus the intention by the Council to establish a £100m Commercial Property Acquisition Fund over the forthcoming 2 years.

-The council's total CFR is increasing due to the contracted capital expenditure arising under the highways PFI contract.
-This is funded through the unitary charge, and is spreads over the 25 year contract.
+Borrowing is required for the contracted capital expenditure arising under the Highway's PFI contract and will be funded through the Highways PFI Grant which is spread over the 25 year contract.

-The council's borrowing CFR is increasing as a result of the new Waste project which was approved by the council in July 2015, including the need to borrow approximately £80 million over the life of the contract, £62 million of which is required in the first three years.
+The council's Borrowing CFR is increasing as a result of the new Waste project which was approved by the council in July 2015, and includes the requirement to borrow approximately £80m over the life of the contact, of which £62m is required in the first three years.
+This was approved as a better value for money option than the alternative of the Waste Contractor financing the necessary capital investment and recovering its cost through the contract.